 Top of Merlot – you can see French Connection on the background ridge

-Once down Premium Red we go back up!
+Once down Premiem Red we go back up!

 The snow begins